Changissnz/selfinterest/README.md

 presumptions about that human being, and these presumptions may, in turn, be completely negligent of the domineering motives (part of the what-is) in that human being, so that entertaining that human being as one that has certain objectives is far-fetched by the partial reasoning.
-The feat of understanding another human being cannot ever be of the whole of their existence.
+The feat of understanding another human being cannot ever be on the whole of their existence since birth.
 The motives, alone, of a human being cannot be objectively recognized in real-time.
+Furthermore, there are cases in which "understanding" is the term used by human beings to refer to another human being's compliance with some matter, typically as a social relation.
+The usage of this word, in these contexts, is perfect for linguistic expression in authoritative settings, where the command structure is what is most important, while any human sentiments are viewed as unseemly, perhaps cause for exploitation of weakness in opportune circumstances.